Sea-Land’s Origin Story

 1964 – John Hetchler Starts the Company

 In 1964 at the age of 55, John Hetchler saw an opportunity.
 During his career as a fats & oils salesman, he learned about by-products created in the oleochemical manufacturing process that could provide valuable benefits in various industrial applications.
-This knowledge and some initial success lead to the founding of this own company, Sea-Land Chemical Company, aptly named after the marine and animal oils from the "sea" and the "land" that he was offering to the market.
+This knowledge and some initial success lead to the founding of his own company, Sea-Land Chemical Company, aptly named after the marine and animal oils from the “sea” and the “land” that he was offering to the market.
 This began the journey of Sea-Land Chemical Company that would continue for the next several decades, evolving and growing as market demands shifted, and industrial processes changed.

 The 1960s – The Early Years

 Throughout the 1960s, Sea-Land Chemical Company operated as a small business, reselling animal fats and marine oils in the midwest.
 Sea-Land, now comprised of a small sales and operations team, worked out of offices in Lakewood, OH, a suburb of Cleveland.
 A pivotal moment in the company’s infancy came when they landed business with Valley Soap Works.
 They required a consistent supplier of additives for a finished soap they were providing to the US military.
 This sale provided the needed capital for Sea-Land to fund the business and stock inventory for this customer.

 The 1970s – From Reseller to Stocking Distributor